 A bicycle is required by law to have a braking mechanism that when applies will enable the back tire to skid on dry and clean pavement.Learn More

 What Is the Fine For a Traffic Violation Where the Highway Traffic Act Omits Details of the Fine?
-Where There Are Sections of the Highway...Learn More
+For Sections of the Highway Traffic Act...Learn More

 Possible the offence with the smallest maximum fine arises from violating section 77 of the Highway Traffic Act which provides for a maximum five ($5) dollar...Learn More